 Creation Care Meetings

-Our Creation Care Ministry meets the third Tuesday of each month at 5:30 PM in Room 10.
+Our Creation Care Ministry meets the fourth Tuesday of each month at 5:30 PM in Room 10.
 We also host field trips, movie nights and other activities.
 These activities are posted on the church calendar as they are scheduled.

 Hopefully you’ve found this to be an adventurous month of finding ways to stay away as much as possible from using plastics.
 It admittedly is a challenging adventure—plastics are literally everywhere.
 The positive side to that endless plastic presence is that there are any number of avenues to eliminate plastic use.

 Our personal and household reduction of plastic is one important part of cleaning out plastics in our world.
 Another important way is for corporations to drastically reduce their use of plastics and for scientists to develop non-plastic materials instead.
 And we also have a part to play in this wider picture, by advocating with corporations and governments.
 Here are some things we can do: